Anonymous living, can it be done?

 Invisible

 However, this does not make you invisible to large organizations or the government.”
-It’s a lot tougher to be anonymous now than it was 20 years ago, at least from the biggest firms and the government,” says Peter Swire, a law and ethics professor at Georgia Institute of Technology who served on US President Barack Obama’s Intelligence and Communications Technology Review Group.
+It’s a lot tougher to be anonymous now than it was 20 years ago, at least from the most prominent firms and the government,” says Peter Swire, a law and ethics professor at Georgia Institute of Technology who served on US President Barack Obama’s Intelligence and Communications Technology Review Group.

 President Donald Trump of the United States approved legislation earlier this year repealing requirements that internet service providers obtain customers’ consent before collecting and sharing personal data such as web browsing history and app usage.